-Students who complete the Paramedic program are eligible to receive college credit hours to be applied toward an Associate of Science degree in
+Students who complete the Paramedic program are eligible to receive college credit hours to be applied toward an Associate of Science degree in Registered Nursing.

-Emergency Medical Services.
 The number of credit hours granted varies according to the educational institution.
-An articulation agreement with Lake-Sumter State College allows students completing this program to receive up to 42 college credit hours when transferring to the Emergency Medical Services AS degree program.
-For more information regarding an AS degree in EMS, contact Lake-Sumter State College or the educational institution of your choice.
+An articulation agreement with Lake-Sumter State College allows students completing this program to receive up to 17 college credit hours when transferring to the Registered Nursing program.

 Special admission requirements apply and prior health care experience is preferred.
-In addition to Lake Tech's requirements, applicants must:
+In addition to LTC's requirements, applicants must:

-- · Be a State of Florida certified EMT - Be in good mental and physical health - Possess a high school diploma or the equivalent - · Possess a valid Florida Driver's License - Have a sufficient ability to communicate in the English language in order to successfully challenge the state board exam and communicate with staff and patients - Have a negative tuberculosis test and appropriate immunizations - Be at least 18 years of age prior to clinical and internship rotations - Be able to perform "Essential Tasks" as outlined in the Master Plan of Instruction - Successfully complete a Level II background check - Have a negative drug screen (to be conducted at the start of the program)
+- Be a State of Florida certified EMT - · Be in good mental and physical health - Possess a high school diploma or the equivalent - Possess a valid Florida Driver's License - Have a sufficient ability to communicate in the English language in order to successfully challenge the state board exam and communicate with staff and patients - Have a negative two-tier tuberculosis test and appropriate immunizations - Be at least 18 years of age prior to clinical and internship rotations - Be able to perform "Essential Tasks" as outlined in the Master Plan of Instruction - Successfully complete a Level II background check - Have a negative drug screen (to be conducted at the start of the program)